influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/monitoring-dashboards.md

 ### Monitor InfluxDB Enterprise
 Use the InfluxDB Enterprise Monitor dashboard to monitor InfluxDB Enterprise in Chronograf.

-<a class="btn download" href="/downloads/influxdb-enterprise-monitor-dashboard.json" download>Download InfluxDB Enterprise Monitor dashboard</a>
+<a class="btn download" href="/downloads/influxdb-enterprise-monitor-dashboard.json" download target="\_blank">Download InfluxDB Enterprise Monitor dashboard</a>

 The InfluxDB Enterprise Monitor dashboard uses data from the `_internal` database _([not recommended for production](/platform/monitoring/influxdata-platform/internal-vs-external/#disable-the-internal-database-in-production-clusters))_